NSW School of Languages logo

 Terms 4,1,2,3

-Focus on Writing- Studied concurrently throughout the year.
+Focus on Writing – Studied concurrently throughout the year.
 Students create a range of texts, related to whichever module they are studying, for different purposes, audiences and context.
 These include creative, persuasive, informative and discursive texts.

 Listening – Students work through a purpose written booklet of activities and explanations of listening techniques and analysis, accompanied by practice listening tasks.

-Course materials & texts
+Course materials

 Course materials are provided by NSW School of Languages.
+Course booklets are supplied to the home school and printed by the home school for the student/s.

-Year 11 texts
+Year 11 textbooks

 • Home schools are asked to provide their student(s) with access to the film ‘Rabbit-Proof Fence’, either through their school library, English Department, ClickView or to purchase.

-Year 12 texts
+Year 12 textbooks

 • The Equity Resources Centre provides copies of the novel ‘The Namesake’, or the home school can purchase a copy of the novel.